-Integrated Team The CalSAWS Project Team is organized into six (6) sections and teams comprised of both Consortium and vendor staff based on domains of responsibilities.
+Integrated Team The CalSAWS Project Team is organized into eight (8) sections and teams comprised of both Consortium and vendor staff based on domains of responsibilities.
 This integrated team model streamlines communications, fosters collaboration, encourages knowledge sharing, blends resources for greater quality and productivity, and aligns project efforts.

 Policy, Design & Governance

 This team is responsible for the interpretation, approval, prioritization, design, and implementation of policy in CalSAWS, including the governance process for system changes.

 Application Development & Test

 This team is responsible for the development, testing, and release management of the CalSAWS application software.

 Project Management Office

 This team is responsible for managing the finances, contracts, facilities, deliverables, and project schedules of CalSAWS.

 Technical and Operations

 This team is responsible for technical architecture, systems administration and operations, information technology security, and customer support of CalSAWS technology.

 Customer Engagement

-This team is responsible for stakeholder and advocacy partnerships, regional representation, organizational change management, training, and readiness activities of CalSAWS member counties.
+This team is responsible for stakeholder and advocacy partnerships, regional representation, external communications, and coordination of project activities with CalSAWS member counties.

 Common Services

 This team is responsible for major competitive procurements of vendor services for CalSAWS.

+BenefitsCal